 Raymangirr is home to 60 permanent residents.
 This Arnhem Land community has a very active school which services three surrounding homelands.
 Community energy planning commenced with residents in March 2011 and in November of the same year the Bushlight solar system was installed, providing reliable energy services to five houses, the school and a community store.

 This award recognises the overall process that Bushlight puts into every system design and installation.
 The whole Bushlight team has been recognised for the excellent work that goes into all our systems.

-We are very proud that our work designing and delivering the community engagement approach for the project has been publicly acknowledged and that the collaboration between the consortium partners has been recognised for its innovation and effectiveness.
+We are very proud that our work designing and delivering the community engagement approach for the project has been publicly acknowledged and recognised for its innovation and effectiveness.

-The book is based on a multi year research project between the Swinburne Institute for Social Research, the Centre for Appropriate Technology (CAT) and the Central Land Council (CLC) It provides a compelling examination of equality and difference in the digital age.
+Based on a multi year research project the book was launched at the 2016 Broadband in the Bush Forum in Brisbane.
 Andrew Crouch from CAT led the technical set up and training aspects of the project at three outstations in the NT and is one of the authors.